andrew-j-leon/led-strip-audio-visualizer/README.md

     python -m pip install -r python/requirements.txt

 > **Note:** If you have trouble installing the PyAudio dependencies, you may need to download it from the [official website](https://people.csail.mit.edu/hubert/pyaudio/).
 On Windows, you can also try installing PyAudio using [PipWin](https://pypi.org/project/pipwin/) instead of pip.
+On Ubuntu, you may need to install the PyAudio dependenciy "libasound".
+To do so, simply do...

+    sudo apt-get install libasound-dev

 ## Step 5: Connect the Arduino to the LED Strip